voxelbusters/ads-kit/README.md

 ### **2️⃣ Import Required Namespaces**

-Before using Ads Kit, add the required namespaces:
+Before using Ads Kit API methods in your script, add the required namespaces:

 ```
 using VoxelBusters.CoreLibrary;